bdragon300/rt-extension-fieldscontrol/README.md

 # Description

-This extension validates ticket and transaction fields on each ticket update according on preconfigured rules.
+This extension validates ticket and transaction fields on each ticket update according on preconfigured restrictions.

-Each validation rule can be applied only to certain tickets using TicketSQL selection and/or incoming fields value tests.
-In applicable rules the incoming fields value verifies using control tests.
-If control tests at least in one rule have failed then ticket update aborts and failed rules appears in error message (with optional comments).
+Each restriction can be applied only to certain tickets using TicketSQL selection and/or incoming fields value tests.
+In applicable restriction the incoming fields value verifies using control tests.
+If control tests at least in one restriction have failed then ticket update aborts and failed restrictions appears in error message (with optional comments).
 Incoming fields value can be tested against to string, regular expression or current field value.

 Thus you have flexible method to control the moving of certain tickets from one "state" to another.